Samriddha-code/Classification-with-Logistic-Regression/README.md

 This function "squashes" any real number to a value between 0 and 1, which represents the probability that the input belongs to the positive class.

-## How to Use
-1. Load and preprocess data.
-2. Split and scale features.
-3. Train model.
-4. Perform threshold tuning and evaluate metrics.
-5. Visualize results with precision-recall curves and ROC curve.

 ## Tools
 Python, Pandas, NumPy, Scikit-learn, Matplotlib